 - The number of families housed through your shelter program

 - The number of hot meals served by your volunteers

 - The number of children tutored in your after school program

-If your organization is not providing direct service it can be a bit more difficult to quantify your volunteers’ impact.
-One strategy is to use anecdotal evidence such as quotes and great stories about the work your volunteers are doing.
-Here is an example of a results sheet that demonstrates the impact of the Volunteer Impact Program (VIP), now known as VIP 360, compiled by the United Way of King County.
+If defining and/or collecting metrics proves to be too challenging, one strategy is to use anecdotal evidence such as quotes and great stories about the work your volunteers are doing.
+Here is an example of a results sheet that demonstrates the impact of United Way's Volunteer Impact Partnership.
 Notice its use of stories and quotes, as well as numbers-based data.

 - 501 Common's uses this survey to collect client feedback

 - Here’s another example of a client feedback survey about a volunteer’s consulting project